 "Seasoning the Salsa"

-Heat 2 tbsp of cooking oil to medium-hot in the same pan that you roasted the jalapeños.
+Heat 2 tablespoon of cooking oil to medium-hot in the same pan that you roasted the jalapeños.

 Pour the blended salsa into the hot oil.
 This step is called "seasoning" the salsa.